 ‘Billy Corgan wants to rule – and own, and be – the world,’ declared Spin in their 1995 review of Mellon Collie and the Infinite Sadness, the third studio album from the Smashing Pumpkins.
-A double record boasting a total of twenty-eight songs, with influences from various different eras and genres, Mellon Collie would become the crowning achievement in their long and illustrious career, spawning five singles, earning Platinum certification and gaining mostly positive reviews.
+A double record boasting a total of twenty-eight songs, with influences from folk to progressive rock, Mellon Collie would become the crowning achievement in their long and illustrious career, spawning five singles, earning Platinum certification and gaining mostly positive reviews.
 And for a short time during the mid-1990s it almost seemed that the world was in Corgan’s grasp.
-But then internal conflicts, egos, drug abuse and a lack of support from record labels eventually caused the band to self-destruct by the end of the decade.
-Following Corgan’s short-lived Zwan, as well as the release of a solo album and a book of poetry, Corgan shocked fans when he decided to relaunch the band with drummer Jimmy Chamberlin.
+But then internal conflicts, egos, drug abuse and a lack of support from record labels eventually caused the band to self-destruct.
+Following Corgan’s short-lived Zwan, along with an overlooked solo album and book of poetry, Corgan shocked fans when he decided to resurrect the band with drummer Jimmy Chamberlin.

 PORCELINA OF THE VAST OCEANS